-When the documents for renewal of the registration appear to be incomplete, the applicant will be informed thereof as soon as possible and be given an opportunity to comply with the requirements within one month after filing the application for renewal.
-This period may be extended on request or ex officio, provided that it cannot be extended beyond six months from the date of filing the application for renewal.
+When the documents for the renewal of the registration appear to be incomplete, the applicant will be informed thereof as soon as possible and will be given an opportunity to comply with the requirements within six months after filing the application for renewal.
 When the application for renewal is not brought in order within that period, renewal shall not be affected.